thmap — concurrent

 void (*free)(uintptr_t addr, size_t len);

 The implementation uses pointer tagging and atomic operations.
-This requires the

-values may be inserted,
+While the NULL values may be inserted,

 cannot indicate whether the key was not found or a key with a

-value was found.
+NULL value was found.
 If the caller needs to

 indicate an "empty" value, it can use a special pointer value,

-such as (void *)(uintptr_t)0x1
+such as (void *)(uintptr_t)0x1.

 Simple case backed by